ulrich-hansen/desktop-theme-kit/readme.markdown

 ### Use your own pictures

-You may easily add your own themes.
+You can easily add your own theme.
 Only three pictures are needed:

 * A login picture (used by GDM3, KDM, Ksplash, slim, lightdm, 	grub theme and plymouth).
 The picture should be **1920x1080px**.
 The file should be named **login.png**.